Blog

 Brand guidelines

-This is where brand guidelines are useful.
-They define how to use the logo, which colours go where, how the brand voice sounds, and what kinds of imagery are on-brand.
+When it comes to consistency, brand guidelines come into play.
+They define how the logo is used, which colours go where, how the brand voice sounds, and what kind of imagery fits the brand.

 Read more: